-- 1. Garrison, fur, or watch cap (appropriate to season); hat wreath and hat band if applicable - 2.
+1. Garrison, fur, or watch cap (appropriate to season); hat wreath and hat band if applicable

+- a.
+Department-authorized baseball-style caps may be worn while staff are assigned to a special event from May 1st through November 1st, and only while assigned to external or outdoor assignments. - 2.
 Navy blue button-down traditional shirt and gold buttons - a.
 Long-sleeve or short-sleeve optional year-round - b.
-Top button only to remain unbuttoned (unless worn with tie) - c.
-Shirts for sergeants and command will have appropriate rank designation of gold-colored pins, embroidered rank, or gold chevrons - d.
-Navy blue undershirt/t-shirt, SPPD embroidered turtleneck, or navy blue tie required - 3.
+Top button only to remain unbuttoned (unless worn with a tie) - c.
+Shirts for command staff will have appropriate rank designation of gold-colored pins, or embroidered rank on the collar.
+Sergeants will have gold chevrons on the shoulders - d.
+Navy-blue undershirt/t-shirt, SPPD embroidered turtleneck, or navy-blue tie required - 3.
 Metal badge, award ribbons (optional), and gold colored embroidered name - 4.
 Four-pocket or six-pocket navy blue trouser pants - 5.
 Duty belt and required equipment - a.
 Duty belt not required when inside a police building while working a command or administrative assignment - 6.
 Black shoes or boots - 7.
 Blauer style jacket, leather jacket, high-visibility jacket, rain gear, or fleece jacket (if worn) - 8.
 Sweater: Pullover or cardigan style (if worn) - 9.
 Body Worn Camera (BWC)